ekartashov/lib_msg.sh/README.md

     -   Detects whether it's being called from a sourced context or directly executed script using `_lib_msg_is_return_valid()`.
     -   If called in a sourced script/function, uses `return` with the error code to allow the calling script to continue.
     -   If called in a directly executed script, uses `exit` to terminate the entire script.
+-   **Public API Functions:**
+    -   Provide access to the library's core capabilities like TTY detection, color status, and text formatting.
+    -   Allow for custom styling and message formatting beyond the standard functions.
+    -   Support interactive prompts and progress indicators.

 ## Developer Documentation